Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

 When specifying directories, Teku expects to find identically named keystore and password files.
 For example `validator_217179e.json` and `validator_217179e.txt`.

+!!! tip

+    You can [load new validators without restarting Teku] if you specify a directory from which to load the keystore files.

 When specifying file names, Teku expects that the files exist.

 !!! note